 Mercedes-Benz E-Class Interior

-The 2013 Mercedes-Benz E350 sedan comes standard with a sunroof, dual-zone automatic climate control and Mercedes’ COMAND infotainment system, which includes Bluetooth phone and audio streaming, a six-disc CD changer, HD Radio and a 7-inch display.
-Also standard is Mercedes’ Attention Assist system, which monitors driving behavior for signs of drowsiness and alerts the driver with visual and audible warnings.
-Options and features available on higher trims include a panoramic moonroof, adaptive headlamps, push-button start, a power trunk lid, a power rear sunshade, navigation, an iPod interface, satellite radio, a Harman Kardon surround-sound audio system and a rear-seat entertainment system.
-A number of safety features are also optional, including a backup camera, parking sensors, rear side-impact air bags, adaptive cruise control, night vision with pedestrian detection and lane departure warning and blind spot monitoring systems.
+The 2014 Mercedes-Benz E250 BlueTEC sedan comes standard with a sunroof, dual-zone automatic climate control and Mercedes’ COMAND infotainment system, which includes an iPod interface, Bluetooth phone and audio streaming, HD Radio, a six-disc CD/DVD player, an SD card slot and an auxiliary jack.
+Also standard are forward collision warning and Mercedes’ Attention Assist system, which monitors driving behavior for signs of drowsiness and alerts the driver with visual and audible warnings.
+Options and features available on higher trims include a panoramic moonroof, a backup camera, blind spot monitoring, lane departure warning, adaptive cruise control, proximity key, push-button start, a power trunk lid, a power rear sunshade, navigation, satellite radio, a Harman Kardon surround-sound audio system and a rear-seat entertainment system.

 Next Steps: Mercedes-Benz E-Class

 - View the best prices for the 2014 Mercedes-Benz E-Class